wetransform-os/ProMCDA/README.md

     - depending on the different options, the other information are disregard
 - ***path to output file*** (e.g. `path/output_file.csv`).

-*In case the sensitivity analysis is of no interest*, then:
+*In case the robustness analysis is of no interest*, then:
 - the input matrix should be the one without uncertainties associated to the indicators
 - the marginal distribution associated to the indicators should all be of the kind "exact"
 - cores=1